 You could say this country is sports mad.
-But in Australia, it’s true!
+In Australia, it’s true!

 We are a country that loves its sport but that may mean a casual bike ride or a couple of laps in the local pool.
 Football of many genres is played right across the country.
 Challenge us to a weekend game of tennis or even a family cricket match in the backyard.
 We’ll have a go.

-Many of us travel across the country to enjoy world-class events such as the Tour Down Under, the Australian Open Tennis tournaments and a circuit of International Cricket events.
+Many of us travel across the country to enjoy world-class events such as the cycling event the Tour Down Under, the Australian Open Tennis tournaments and a circuit of International Cricket events.

 Australia’s not just sport mad, it has earned its place in the world arena.
 Aussies are a real force to reckon with in international Cricket, Rugby, Hockey, Cycling, Tennis and the Olympic and Commonwealth Games.

 Read more: Noosa Strade Bianche